aromeni/frameworks_and_languages_module/technical_report.md

 ## Basic Routing

-Routing was implemented by manually parsing the URL and method in the server code.
-For a technical description, routing in web frameworks refers to the mechanism that maps incoming HTTP requests to specific handlers based on the request path (URL) and method (GET, POST, etc.).
-It involves defining paths or patterns and associating them with functions or methods that execute when a request matches these patterns.
+In the server code, routing was manually implemented by parsing the URL and method.
+Technically, routing in web frameworks is the process of mapping incoming HTTP requests to appropriate handlers based on their path and method.
+It entails defining URL patterns and linking them to specific functions that activate upon matching requests.
 This allows developers to design how the application responds to different client requests at various endpoints.

 ```python
 if __name__ == "__main__":